 The Business Combination has been accounted for as a reverse recapitalization in accordance with GAAP.
-Under this method of accounting, East Resource Acquisition Company has been treated as the "acquired" company for financial reporting purposes.
-This determination was primarily based on the LMA shareholders having a relative majority of the voting power of the Post-Combination Company, the LMA shareholders having the authority to appoint a majority of directors on the Board of Directors, and senior management of LMA comprising the majority of the senior management of the Post-Combination Company.
-LMA was then determined to be the "acquirer" for financial reporting purposes based on the relative size of LMA as compared to Abacus Settlements, represented by their revenue, equity, gross profit and net income.
-Accordingly, for accounting purposes, the financial statements of the combined entity represent a continuation of the financial statements of LMA with the LMA Merger being treated as the equivalent of LMA issuing stock for the net assets of East Resource Acquisition Company, accompanied by a recapitalization.
-The net assets of East Resource Acquisition Company have been stated at historical cost, with no goodwill or other intangible assets recorded.
+Under this method of accounting, East Resources Acquisition Company has been treated as the "acquired" company for financial reporting purposes.
+This determination was primarily based on the LMA shareholders having a relative majority of the voting power of the Company, the LMA shareholders having the authority to appoint a majority of directors on the Board of Directors, and senior management of LMA comprising the majority of the senior management of the Company.
+LMA was then determined to be the "acquirer" for financial reporting purposes based on the relative size of LMA as compared to Abacus, represented by their revenue, equity, gross profit and net income.
+Accordingly, for accounting purposes, the financial statements of the combined entity represent a continuation of the financial statements of LMA with the LMA Merger being treated as the equivalent of LMA issuing stock for the net assets of East Resources Acquisition Company, accompanied by a recapitalization.
+The net assets of East Resources Acquisition Company have been stated at historical cost, with no goodwill or other intangible assets recorded.

 The Abacus Settlements Merger has been accounted for using the acquisition method of accounting.
 Under the acquisition method of accounting, the assets and liabilities of Abacus Settlements have been recorded at estimated fair value as of the acquisition date.
 The excess of the purchase price over the estimated fair values of the net assets acquired, if applicable, has been recognized as goodwill.
+For purposes of the unaudited pro forma condensed combined balance sheet, the purchase consideration has been allocated to the assets acquired and liabilities assumed of Abacus Settlements based upon management's preliminary estimate of their fair values, subject to further revision as additional information becomes available and additional analyses are performed.